We provide a range of programs, activities and resources for residents who are aged or who have a disability, and their carers.

 Do you want to use public transport more but you're not quite sure how it all works?
 Our Seniors Transport Guide (pdf, 1.2MB) (doc, 104KB) contains all the information you need to become more mobile and travel with confidence.

 Hard copies of the guide are available at the Civic Centre, Moonee Valley Libraries and neighbourhood centres.

-Council, in partnership with Vic’s Flicks, is screening free movies for seniors.
+In partnership with Vic’s Flicks, we're screening free movies for seniors.